 BWXT NEC uses a variety of means to engage its ~40 employees in Toronto.
-The company uses the employee portal (intranet), electronic bulletin boards, email alerts and printed communications to issue company news, executive blogs and general business updates.
-The president of BWXT NEC shared a year-end video for all sites in the fourth quarter of the year.
-Open communication is important to the president, and he encourages employees to contact him throughout the year with questions.
+The company uses the employee portal (intranet), electronic bulletin boards, email alerts and printed communications to issue company news, executive blogs, and general business updates.
+Open communication is important to BWXT's leadership team, and employees are encouraged to contact leadership throughout the year with questions.

-4.1.2 Government Stakeholders
+4.1.2 Government Relations